 Note on sweeteners

 For these chocolate peanut butter brownies, I suggest using a brown sugar replacement.
-I tend to use either Sukrin Gold or NKD living Erythritol Gold as a substitute for brown sugar.
+I tend to use either Sukrin Gold or NKD living Erythritol Gold (affiliate link) as a substitute for brown sugar.
 Both work really well in this recipe as they have a slightly mellower flavour which works well with chocolate.
 I have also baked these using Xylitol and to be honest, they still taste wonderful.

 In addition, instead of using vanilla essence, a staple for lots of bakes, I replaced this with sugar-free vanilla drops.
 I currently like the sugar free drops from MY Protein Flavadrops.
 Our taste preference in this house is a sucralose based drop, however, you can also use stevia-based drops if you prefer.
 However, if you only have vanilla essence then just use that!

 Don’t be afraid to experiment with different sweeteners and the quantities in sweet recipes.
 It may take a few attempts to find your preference as we all have a different palate.